UN-ICC/COVID-19/README.md

-# Covid-19 Challenge
+# Covid-19 Data

 ##### Context:

-There are 3 main sources associated to this competition:
+There are 3 main sources:

 - [European Centre for Disease Prevention and Control](European%20Centre%20for%20Disease%20Prevention%20and%20Control)
   - 8 datasets